ms32035/airflow-dag-dependencies/Readme.md

 # Airflow DAG Dependencies

+**:warning: Deprecation notice :warning:**

+The functionality of this plugin is now part of Airflow - https://github.com/apache/airflow/pull/13199

+If you find any critical issues affecting Airflow 1.10.x, feel free to sumbit a PR, but no new features will be added here.

+## Functionality

 * Visualize dependencies between your Airflow DAGs
 * 3 types of dependencies supported:
   * Trigger - `TriggerDagRunOperator` in DAG A triggers DAG B